You are currently viewing Obsessive-Compulsive Disorder (OCD) – Causes & Treatments

 • When It’s Used: For individuals with severe, treatment-resistant OCD.

-• Benefits: Ketamine therapy can provide quick relief from symptoms but is generally considered a temporary solution while other treatments are explored.
+• Benefits: Ketamine therapy can provide quick relief from symptoms, but is generally considered a temporary solution while other treatments are explored.

 5. Self-Help Strategies and Support